Comparison of modern open-source visual SLAM approaches: Experimental setup

 \subsubsection{Visual-Inertial Odometry and SLAM}

-Typical Visual-Inertial Odometry system implies usage of a camera and IMU sensors.
+A typical Visual-Inertial Odometry system implies the usage of a camera and IMU sensors.
 OpenVINS \cite{openvins} is Multi-State Constraint Kalman Filter (MSCKF) based VIO estimator.
-It uses IMU in propagation step of the filter and camera data in the update step.
-In current implementation OpenVINS also has secondary loosely coupled loop closure thread based on VINS-Fusion \cite{vinsfusion}.
-Additionally OpenVINS has interface wrapper for exporting visual-inertial runs into the ViMap structure taken by maplab \cite{maplab}.
+It uses IMU in the propagation step of the filter and camera data in the update step.
+In the current implementation OpenVINS also has a secondary loosely coupled loop closure thread based on VINS-Fusion \cite{vinsfusion}.
+Additionally, OpenVINS has an interface wrapper for exporting visual-inertial runs into the ViMap structure taken by maplab \cite{maplab}.

-VINS-Mono \cite{vinsmono} and VINS-Fusion are graph-based VIO approaches.
+VINS-Mono \cite{vinsmono} and VINS-Fusion is graph-based VIO approaches.
 VINS-Fusion is an extension of VINS-Mono and supports multiple visual-inertial sensor types (mono camera + IMU, stereo cameras + IMU, even stereo cameras only).
-Also it supports global sensors like GPS and Barometer and has global graph optimization module.
-Additionally VINS-Fusion supports loop closure.
+Also, it supports global sensors like GPS and Barometer and has a global graph optimization module.
+Additionally, VINS-Fusion supports loop closure.

 Basalt \cite{basalt} is other graph-based VIO approach.
 It has a lot of similarities with previously described VINS-Fusion (KLT feature tracking and Gauss-Newton non-linear optimization).
-But regrading map optimization this approach utilizes ORB features.
+But regarding map optimization, this approach utilizes ORB features.

-Kimera \cite{Rosinol20icra-Kimera} is an open source C ++ library that implements one way of solving SLAM problem in real time.
-The modular structure includes: a VIO module with GTSAM-based \cite{GTSAM} VIO approach, using IMU-preintegration \cite{IMU_Preintegration} and structureless vision factors \cite{Smart_Factors} for fast and accurate state assessment, a robust position graph optimizer (RPGO) for global trajectory estimation which adds a robustness layer that avoids SLAM failures due to perceptual aliasing, and relieves the user from time-consuming parameter tuning, a lightweight 3D mesh module (Kimera-Mesher) for fast 3D mesh reconstruction \cite{3D_Mesh_Generation} and obstacle avoidance and a dense 3D semantic reconstruction module (Kimera-Semantics) that builds a more-accurate global 3D mesh using a volumetric approach \cite{Voxblox}, and semantically annotates the 3D mesh using2D pixel-wise semantic segmentation based on deep learning methods.
+Kimera \cite{Rosinol20icra-Kimera} is an open-source C ++ library that implements one way of solving SLAM problem in real-time.
+The modular structure includes: a VIO module with a GTSAM-based \cite{GTSAM} VIO approach, using IMU-preintegration \cite{IMU_Preintegration} and structureless vision factors \cite{Smart_Factors} for fast and accurate state assessment, a robust position graph optimizer (RPGO) for global trajectory estimation which adds a robustness layer that avoids SLAM failures due to perceptual aliasing, and relieves the user from time-consuming parameter tuning, a lightweight 3D mesh module (Kimera-Mesher) for fast 3D mesh reconstruction \cite{3D_Mesh_Generation} and obstacle avoidance and a dense 3D semantic reconstruction module (Kimera-Semantics) that builds a more-accurate global 3D mesh using a volumetric approach \cite{Voxblox}, and semantically annotates the 3D mesh using2D pixel-wise semantic segmentation based on deep learning methods.